Romanticizing Our View

 It’s so easy to think everything in life is supposed to be a long story to tell.
 But, the length matters not as the takeaway shall always be that the author is alive to be a part of the story.

 Stop.
 Notice.
 Look for the stories.
-They’re in the subtly of what can easily sail by.
+They’re in the subtlety of what can easily sail by.

 Flourishing Evolutions